+2. Retired Diplomate:

-Retired Diplomate: A Diplomate who voluntarily stops permanently and irrevocably practising is entitled to Retired Diplomate status.
+A Diplomate who voluntarily stops permanently and irrevocably practising is entitled to Retired Diplomate status.
 Retired Diplomates maintain all privileges of Diplomates including advisory tasks, except the right to vote or hold office.
-A Retired Diplomate is not allowed to use the title European Specialist nor Diplomate but may use the title Diplomate (Retired).
+A Retired Diplomate is not allowed to use the title EBVS Specialist in Veterinary Clinical Pathology but may use the title Diplomate.
 The Retired Diplomate is removed from the EBVS specialist register.